Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 • City-level geo-targeting materially affects e-commerce data quality.
 Many retailers show region-specific pricing that country-level proxies miss.
 For competitive intelligence specifically, this quality gap matters more than scraping volume.

 • Pilot against specific targets.
-Residential proxy pool quality varies by provider; always pilot against your actual production targets before committing to a volume tier.
+Residential proxy pool quality varies by provider.
+Always pilot against your actual production targets before committing to a volume tier.

 • Measure first-attempt success rate, not just overall success.
 A 67% first-attempt with 92% eventual success is operationally very different from 99% first-attempt with 99.5% eventual success.